-Our finished bake consisted of orange flavoured sponge with a chocolate filling and orange and cinnamon buttercream, shaped into a rather unnerving pumpkin (well that’s what Halloween is all about right!?).
+Our finished bake consisted of an orange-flavoured sponge with a chocolate filling and orange and cinnamon buttercream, shaped into a rather unnerving pumpkin (well that’s what Halloween is all about right!?).

-Others bakes included a grave, a ghost, a mummy in a coffin and a couple of very artistic chocolate spiderwebs.
+Other bakes included a grave, a ghost, a mummy in a coffin, and a couple of very artistic chocolate spiderwebs.
 However, it wasn’t just about the design.
 Each cake was sampled by 2 judges and a winner was chosen also based on taste.

 The winning bake was a bright green and black number (below – far left).